High-surf warning in effect for all Hawaiian Islands due to ‘historic south swell’

-As former Tropical Storm Darby dissipated southwest of Hawaii island on Saturday evening, a high-surf warning remains in effect today through Monday for the south-facing shores of all Hawaiian Islands.
+The high-surf warning in the wake of the former Tropical Storm Darby remains in effect today through 6 p.m. for the south-facing shores of all Hawaiian Islands.

 The National Weather Service in Honolulu reports that “a historic south swell out of the 170- to 190-degree direction” will create dangerous, breaking waves occasionally sweeping across portions of beaches.

-Expect surf of 18 to 24 feet today, decreasing to 15 to 20 feet on Monday.
-The warning is in effect until 6 p.m.
-Monday.
+Expect surf of 15 to 20 feet today, decreasing to 14 to 18 feet this afternoon.
+The warning is in effect until 6 p.m. today.

 According to forecasters, large breaking waves and strong currents may affect harbor entrances and channels which may cause challenges for boaters.
 Exercise caution when entering or leaving ports of south-facing harbors due to potential water surges over the next couple of days.